contiamo/operational-ui/packages/components/src/Textarea/README.md

-A textarea field, with optionnal label, hint and error.
+A textarea field, with optional label, hint and error.

 ```jsx
 class MyForm extends React.Component {